Estimated reading time: 6 minutes

 Other assets are added to the depreciation, such as new HVAC, floors, lighting fixtures and amenities.

-These will be depreciated at a 5-year rate, adding to the tax depreciation.
+These assets will be depreciated at a 5-year rate, adding to the tax depreciation.

 The advantage of the straight-line method is its simplicity to calculate and its predictability in the amount of depreciation expense each year.